dragonworx/jsel/README.md

 ## Mappings
 JSElement allows you to use different element names and attributes in your expressions to those defined by your adapters.
 This let's you create shorthand or normalised expressions.

-For example, if you had elements with long names or attribute names, you could create mappings to shorter forms.
+For example, if you had elements or attributes with long names, you could create mappings to use shorter forms in your expressions.

-To provide your own custom mappings, you pass an object to the `dom.map(..)` function containing a key which is a regex to find, and the value to replace it with when resolving element names (including attributes).
+To provide your own custom mappings, you pass an object to `dom.map(..)` containing keys which are regex patterns to find in your element or attribute names, and the string value to replace them with.
+Since the strings in the mappings objects are regex patterns, you can use captures in your replace value.

-    // tell the dom that when we write "e" in our expressions, replace it with "element" dom.map({
+    // tell the dom that when we write "e" in our expressions, replace it with "someLongElementOrAttributeName" dom.map({
-        'e': 'element'
+        'e': 'someLongElementOrAttributeName'
     });

-You can then use the shorthand form in your expression.
+You can then use the shorthand form "e" instead of the longer "someLongElementOrAttributeName" in your expression.

      var result = dom.select('//e1');
-     // will return any node with name "element1"
+     // will return any node with name "someLongElementOrAttributeName1"

 ## Tests
 Install [mocha](http://visionmedia.github.io/mocha/#installation) globally